go-iiif/go-iiif/README.md

 ```
 $> ./bin/iiif-process -h
 Usage of ./bin/iiif-process:
-  -config string
-    	Path to a valid go-iiif config file.
-DEPRECATED - please use -config_source and -config name.
   -config-name string
     	The name of your go-iiif config file. (default "config.json")
   -config-source string
     	A valid Go Cloud bucket URI where your go-iiif config file is located.
-  -instructions string
-    	Path to a valid go-iiif processing instructions file.
-DEPRECATED - please use -instructions-source and -instructions-name.
   -instructions-name string
     	The name of your go-iiif instructions file. (default "instructions.json")
   -instructions-source string